Women’s World Cup golden boot: Who’s leading the top-scorer standings?

 The race for the Women’s World Cup golden boot is taking shape with the knockout stages underway in Australia and New Zealand.

-Hinata Miyazawa moved back to the top of the standings as the in-form striker rounded off Japan’s 3-1 win over Norway in the last-16, moving her to five goals in four games.
+Hinata Miyazawa is at the top of the standings with five goals, but Japan are out of the World Cup after their defeat to Sweden in the quarter-finals.

-Alexandra Popp, one of the pre-tournament favourites for the golden boot, had joined Miyazawa on four goals but the Germany captain will be unable to add any more after the two-time champions crashed out in the group stages.
+Alexandra Popp, one of the pre-tournament favourites for the golden boot, is also out and will be unable to add any more to her four goals after the two-time champions crashed out in the group stages.

-Lauren James is among those on three goals, but the forward is unlikely to play any further part after her red card against Nigeria.
-If two or more players finish on the same number of goals, the golden boot will be determined by assists and then on minutes played.
+Lauren James is among those on three goals, but the forward has been handed a two-match ban by Fifa after her red card against Nigeria and will be out of the quarter-finals and semi-finals, if her teammates get there.

 The USA’s Alex Morgan and Megan Rapinoe and England’s Ellen White were joint top scorers four years ago after all finishing on six goals.
 Rapinoe and Morgan also had three assists, but Rapinoe took the golden boot having scored her goals in less minutes.